 An introduction to robots and programming for younger students.
-With an intuitive interface, colourful Bee-Bot will have learners excited about simple sequencing and directional language.
+With an intuitive interface, these colourful programmable robots will have learners excited about simple sequencing and directional language.
 Students work in pairs or groups of three.

 Level: Available for Foundation to Level 2.

 Duration: Available in a 60 or 90 minute format.
 We recommend a 90 minute format if budget and timetabling constraints allow.

 Numbers: Each workshop can cater to a maximum of 30 children.
 However, smaller groups have better access to equipment and the facilitator.

 Understand the three basic components that define a robot.